PhoenixBastien/S-211-Converter/README.md

 pip install .
 ```

-Alternatively, the package dependencies can be installed from a local flat directory called `wheels` containing archives by replacing the third line with:
+Alternatively, the package dependencies can be installed from a local flat directory called `wheels` containing archives by replacing the previous line with:

 ```powershell
 pip install --no-index --find-links=wheels .